 Let’s work on an End to End Implementation use case using Apache Knox Service.
 Here we will take a simple example of a mapreduce jar that you might be already familiar with, the WordCount mapreduce program.
 We will first create the needed directories, upload the datafile into hdfs and also upload the mapreduce jar file into hdfs.
 Once these steps are done, using Apache Knox service, we will run this jar and process data to produce output result.

-You could create the directories(knox-sample, knox-sample/input, knox-sample/lib, knox-sample/output as follows:
+You could create the directories(knox-sample, knox-sample/input, and knox-sample/lib as follows:

 Let’s upload the data and the mapreduce jar files:

 curl -iku guest:guest-password -L -T samples/hadoop-examples.jar \ -X PUT "https://localhost:8443\ /gateway/sandbox/webhdfs/v1/user/guest/knox-sample/lib/hadoop-examples.jar?op=CREATE" curl -iku guest:guest-password -L -T README \ -X PUT "https://localhost:8443\ /gateway/sandbox/webhdfs/v1/user/guest/knox-sample/input/README?op=CREATE"

 curl -iku guest:guest-password --connect-timeout 60 -X POST \ -d arg=/user/guest/knox-sample/input -d arg=/user/guest/knox-sample/output \ -d jar=/user/guest/knox-sample/lib/hadoop-examples.jar \ -d class=org.apache.hadoop.examples.WordCount \ https://localhost:8443/gateway/sandbox/templeton/v1/mapreduce/jar